technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 - A feature may export a route for the router.
 - A feature may export a reducer.
 - A feature may connect to the store.
-- A feature may access the feature state `state.features.{name}` if it has exported a reducer.
+- A feature may access the feature state `state.features.{name}`.
 - A feature may access shared resources.
-- A feature may fetch data from the API.
+- A feature may fetch data from an API.

 ### Shared components (`src/components`)

-Every directory corresponds to one or to a set of components shared between the features.
+Every directory corresponds to one or to a set of components shared between the features or pages.

 - May be containers or presentational components.
 - Must not connect directly to the store, router or any other global system.